 \section{Introduction}

-One of the big questions we are still asking in the literature is that why the universe is accelerating \citep{Acceleration1,Acceleration2}.
-To answer this question, a variety of theoretical models (modified gravity or dark energy) are developed~\cite{Clifton2012,Brax2018}.
-These models are largely degenerated with each other, and in order to break the degeneracy, we intend to simultaneously measure the expansion and structure growth histories of our universe~\cite{weinbergreview,Joyce2016,Koyama2016}.
-For the former, cosmic probes like standard candle~\cite{Riess2022}, ruler~\cite{Eisenstein05}, siren~\cite{Abbott2017} and time delay technique~\cite{Wong2020,Treu2022} guarantee an accurate and precise measurement, and for the latter, we can detect the cosmic peculiar velocity field.
+One of the big questions we are still asking in the literature is that why the Universe is accelerating \citep{Acceleration1,Acceleration2}.
+To answer this question, a variety of theoretical models (modified gravity or dark energy) are developed~\citep{Clifton2012,Brax2018}.
+These models are largely degenerated with each other, and in order to break the degeneracy, we intend to simultaneously measure the expansion and structure growth histories of our Universe~\citep{weinbergreview,Joyce2016,Koyama2016}.
+For the former, cosmic probes like standard candle~\citep{Riess2022}, ruler~\citep{Eisenstein05}, siren~\citep{Abbott2017} and time delay technique~\citep{Wong2020,Treu2022} guarantee an accurate and precise measurement, and for the latter, we resort to the detection of the cosmic peculiar velocity field.

 The peculiar velocity of a galaxy is its velocity component that deviates from the Hubble flow.
-It is induced by the gravitational attraction generated by the small scale inhomogeneity of our universe.
+It is induced by the gravitational attraction generated by the small scale inhomogeneity of our Universe.
 The linear continuity equation directly relates the peculiar velocity field, in particular its divergence, to the matter density growth rate, making it an unbiased tracer of the underlying matter density field.
-As a result, the peculiar velocity field is an important additional probe for the multi-tracer cosmological analysis~\cite{Koda13,Howlett17,Munchmeyer2019} and a unique cosmic probe which helps understand the fundamental physics such as inflation~\cite{Munchmeyer2019}, dark energy~\cite{Okumura22}, modified gravity~\cite{Roncarelli2018,PanZ2019,Mitchell2021}, massive neutrino \citep{Mueller2015,Whitford2022,ZhouSR2022} and so on.
+As a result, the peculiar velocity field is an important additional probe for the multi-tracer cosmological analysis~\citep{Koda13,Howlett17,Munchmeyer2019} and a unique cosmic probe which helps understand the fundamental physics such as inflation~\citep{Munchmeyer2019}, dark energy~\citep{Okumura22}, modified gravity~\citep{Roncarelli2018,PanZ2019,Mitchell2021}, massive neutrino \citep{Mueller2015,Whitford2022,ZhouSR2022} and so on.